 Communication – The key ingredient to making offshore development a raging success

 How you interact with your offshore development teams can make a whole world of difference.
 You need to take the benefits of two time zones – for instance, your in-house employees in U.S. can wrap up projects and forward them to their offshore counterparts.
-The offshore team, say in India, works at hours that are nearly opposite to that of the U.S. team.
+The offshore team of a software and web development outsourcing provider, say in India, works at hours that are nearly opposite to that of the U.S. team.
 This ensures that work is done 24 hours, maximizing productivity to a great extent.
 However, the challenge is to get things operational.
 For instance, what does the Indian team member do if they find any difficulty in a project and there is a strict deadline?
 A lot of these problems can be deal with if you make the right decisions.

 Here are a few things that would certainly come handy if you're considering offshore development as a way to boost work efficiency while reducing unnecessary expenditure.